Nighttime Thunderstorm

 Q: Can climate change affect nocturnal storm patterns?

-A: Yes, research suggests that climate change can impact the frequency and intensity of storms occurring during the night.
+A: Research suggests climate change can impact the frequency and intensity of storms occurring during the night.
 Rising temperatures and changes in atmospheric conditions can create favorable conditions for thunderstorm formation, leading to an increase in nocturnal storm activity.

 Q: How can I stay safe during a thunderstorm at night?